Unhappy Alonso accuses FIA of 'incompetence'

 "You need to have some knowledge about racing before being a race director or trying to monitor a race and I don't think that knowledge is in place at the moment.

-"There is a a new race director here.
-Freitas has a lot more experienced at world endurance championship and the top level and that will already improve things.
+"There is a new race director here.
+Freitas has a lot more experience at World Endurance Championship and the top level and that will already improve things.

 "Even the accident we had in Miami with Carlos and Esteban, we pushed to have some barriers there and nobody did anything.
 When you don't have that knowledge of racing, it is difficult to talk."